mirhanu/Analysis-of-a-Counterexample-in-Singular-Control/README.md

 - $`\alpha^{(m)}(0)`$ and $`\beta^{(m)}(0)`$ for $`m = 0, 1, 2`$
 - $`u_s^{(m)}(0)`$ for $`m = 0, 1, 2, 3`$

-and compares them to the values provided in the paper.
-While the calculated values match those reported, the analysis highlights unresolved questions regarding the existence of $`u_s(0)`$ and its derivatives, which are necessary to conclusively validate the counterexample.
+and compares them to the values reported in the paper.
+While the computed values align with those provided in the original work, additional questions about the existence of $`u_s(0)`$ and its derivatives remain unresolved.
+These discussions are addressed in the companion paper "On Mcdanell's Conjecture".

 ## Usage